SuperElastix/SimpleElastix/README.md

 p['Transform'] = 'AffineTransform'
 p['FixedImagePyramidSchedule'] = ['8', '4', '2', '1']

-# Lists of parameter maps are encapsulated as a C-style vector that works just like its std::vector counterpart
+# Lists of parameter maps are encapsulated in a C-style vector that works just like its std::vector counterpart
 plist = ParameterMapList()
 plist.push_back(p)